neftjs/neft/index.coffee.md

 *Integer* List::index(*Any* value)
 ----------------------------------

-Returns index of the given value in a list.
+This method returns index of the given element *value* in a list.

-Given value can't be a `undefined`, becuase it's used for unknown elements.
+Given value can't be an `undefined`, because this value is reserved only for unknown elements.

-If no value exists in this list `-1` is returned.
+If no value exists in a list, *-1* is returned.

 ```
 var list = new List('a', 'b');